You're Probably Charging 30-50% Below Your Real Rate

 -

 Build a tiered menu.
 Create at least two tiers (signature and premium).
-Price the signature at your calculated rate.
+Set the pricing and duration for each tier based on your calculated rate.
 Price the premium 40-60% higher with meaningfully different inclusions.

 -